 - The gastronomic delights – the seafood along the coastline

 Day 1: Arrival – Santiago do Cacém

 Arrive in Santiago do Cacém, a medieval town located in the inland of Alentejo’s coast, well worth exploring.
-After the check-in, our local representative will deliver a short briefing to clarify everything related to the tour.
 All the trails are fully marked, being part of Rota Vicentina’s Historical Way and Fishermen’s Trail.

 - Accommodation: Hotel D. Nuno or similar

 Day 2: Santiago do Cacém – Vale Seco | 20km

 Time to start your adventure.
 Following the Alentejo’s coastline, this inland path will take you through woods and montado (groves of cork oaks).
 There’s also the chance of seeing some endemic species of birds which use the montado areas to settle their nests.